elinchenresearch/Autarchic-Container-Living-Epistemic-Architecture/README.md

 💡 Feedback, critique, and collaboration are welcome at this stage.
 If you see ways to test, extend, or refine these ideas, please engage — this project is designed to grow through dialogue.

+## Disclaimer #2

+The **Context Lattice System (CLS)** is written in English for accessibility.
+However, several important clarifications apply:

+1. **Language as Carrier, Not Essence**
+   English terms are used as approximate carriers of meaning.
+   They do not capture the full density of the underlying structures.

+2. **Cultural Mismatch**
+   Words such as *philosophy*, *ethics*, or *containment* carry Western intellectual assumptions.
+   In this work, their usage is strategic and partial, not identical to their traditional meaning.

+3. **Translation Compromise**
+   Some concepts are rooted in Chinese or structural logic beyond language.
+   English translations are compromises made for clarity, not definitive expressions.

+4. **Parallel-Context Positioning**
+   This project intentionally maintains separation between cultural contexts (Chinese vs Western).
+   Readers should avoid merging them into one interpretive frame.

+5. **Interpretation Caution**
+   The system should not be judged by existing academic categories alone.
+   It is a structural framework that may extend beyond conventional disciplinary boundaries.

 ---